sercasti/apprunner-nodejs-app/README.md

   --capabilities CAPABILITY_IAM
 ```

-Create envariables.env file on the root of this project:
+Create envariables.env file on the root of this project, the file *must* use UTF-8 encoding:
 DBUSER=databaseUsername
 DBPWD=databasePassword
 DBHOST=databaseHost